 The cases in question are complex cases for which senior Mayo Clinic experts are highly experienced.
 In addition, joint visits were held in the hospital admissions departments, joint case discussions and joint activities in the Echo unit.

-The initiators of the cooperation that goes on for a decade are Dr. Amir Lerman, an Israeli cardiologist who has been working for more than 30 years at the Mayo Clinic and Prof. Michael Glikson.
-The visit arranged with the assistance of the Director of the Heart, Chest and Vascular Surgery Center, Prof. Ehud Raanani and the Director of the Cardiology Department, Prof. Amit Segev.
+The initiators of the cooperation that goes on for a decade are Dr. Amir Lerman, an Israeli cardiologist who has been working for more than 30 years at the Mayo Clinic, and Prof. Michael Glikson.
+The visit was arranged with the assistance of the Director of the Heart, Chest and Vascular Surgery Center, Prof. Ehud Raanani, and the Director of the Cardiology Department, Prof. Amit Segev.

 Prof. Segev: “Over the years, many cardiologists and cardiac surgeons have specialized in the Mayo Clinic, and they have become the leading physicians in Israel in their field.”
 Today, more than ever, Sheba doctors at the Cardiovascular Center can consult with colleagues from the Mayo Clinic at any time.
 Excellence as a supreme value, provides comprehensive treatment and places the individual patient in the center and this is the model that Sheba Medical Center adopts and acts on. ”